Principality of Orange: Orange University

 In 1431, the Count of Provence waived taxation duties for Orange's rulers (Mary of Baux-Orange and Jean de Châlons of Burgundy) in exchange for liquid assets to be used for a ransom.

-The town and principality of Orange was a part of administration and province of Dauphiné.
+Three centuries later, after complex feudal developments described in the following chapters, the town and principality of Orange will become a part of the French royal province of Dauphiné.

 House of Orange-Nassau

 In 1544, William the Silent, count of Nassau, with large properties in the Netherlands, inherited the principality.
 William, 11 years old at the time, was the cousin of René of Châlon who died without an heir when he was shot at St. Dizier in 1544 during the Franco-Imperial wars.
 René, it turned out, willed his entire fortune to this very young relative.
 Among those titles and estates was the Principality of Orange.
 René's mother, Claudia, had held the title prior to it being passed to young William since Philibert de Châlon was her brother.

 When William inherited the Principality, it was incorporated into the holdings of what became the House of Orange.
 This pitched it into the Protestant side in the Wars of Religion, during which the town was badly damaged.
 In 1568 the Eighty Years' War began with William as Stadtholder of Holland leading the bid for independence of the Netherlands from Spain.
 William the Silent was assassinated in Delft in 1584.
 It was his son, Maurice of Nassau (Prince of Orange after his elder brother died in 1618), with the help of Johan van Oldenbarnevelt, who solidified the independence of the Dutch republic.

 As an independent enclave within France, Orange became an attractive destination for Protestants and a Huguenot stronghold.
 William III of Orange, who ruled England as William III of England, was the last Prince of Orange to rule the principality.